relaybox/relaybox-client-js/README.md

 ## Connecting an Application

-Once the installation is complete, you'll be able to access the service by initializing a new RelayBox instance.
+Once the installation is complete, you'll be able to access realtime services by initializing a new RelayBox instance.

 ```typescript
 import { RelayBox } from '@relaybox/client';